LamarLiburd/osticket-prereqs/README.md

 </p>
 <p>
 11.)
-Now that we have the files downloaded and installed we will want to search for IIS in the Windows search bar.
+Now that we have the files downloaded and installed, search for IIS in the Windows search bar.
 Open IIS as an Admin.
 <p>
 <img src="https://imgur.com/gFmrka6.png" height=80% width=80% alt="Setting Up in Azure"/>

 </p>
 <p>
-12.)
-We will now want to register PHP from within IIS.
+12.)Next, register PHP in IIS.
 <p>
 <img src="https://imgur.com/nlD4F1L.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 </p>